Clark Gillies

 Clark Gillies (April 7, 1954 – January 21, 2022) was a Canadian professional ice hockey player.
+He played for the New York Islanders and Buffalo Sabres of the National Hockey League (NHL) between 1974 and 1988.

+From 1975 to 1979, Gillies recorded four straight 30-goal seasons; from 1977 to 1979, he also served as captain of the Islanders before delegating the responsibility to Denis Potvin.
+An aggressive playmaker who opened up chances for his team to score as part of the "Trio Grande" line with Mike Bossy at right wing and Bryan Trottier at center, Gillies served as a key piece of the Islander dynasty that won the Stanley Cup four consecutive times from 1980 to 1983.
+With his scoring output declining in 1986, he departed the Islanders and played his final two seasons with the Sabres.

-He played for the New York Islanders and Buffalo Sabres of the National Hockey League between 1974 and 1988.
-Gillies served as captain of the Islanders from 1977 to 1979, and won the Stanley Cup four years in a row with them, from 1980 to 1983.
-In 958 career games, Gillies recorded 319 goals, 378 assists, and 1,023 penalty minutes.
-He was elected to the Hockey Hall of Fame in 2002.
+In 958 career games over 14 seasons, Gillies recorded 319 goals, 378 assists, and 1,023 penalty minutes.
+His jersey was retired by the Islanders in 1996 and he was elected to the Hockey Hall of Fame in 2002.

 Early life

 Gillies grew up in Moose Jaw, Saskatchewan.
 Once asked where his hometown is located, he famously joked, "Six feet from the moose's ass."
 Gillies started skating at around the age of four.
 His father insisted that Clark learn to skate and keep his balance before allowing him to bring a hockey stick onto the ice.
 He began playing ice hockey casually at the age of six and in organized leagues at the age of seven.
 He played with a local team in Moose Jaw until it ceased operation.
 As one of the bigger players on the ice, he was often engaged in fights with players on other teams, which he felt added to the fun of playing.